How To Burn Candles

 Initial burn time

 Let the wax melt close to the edge the first time you burn your candle.
-This may take up to 3-4 hours of burning, so make sure you let your pillar candle burn for at least 3 hours the first time you light it.
+This may take up to 6 hours of burning, depending on the diameter of the candle (see below under 'Setting the memory' for details, or check out our Getting Started guide), so make sure you allow for enough time before you light your candle for the first time.

 This is because the size of the wax pool during the first burn determines the life of the candle.
-Subsequent burns won't melt the wax beyond the initial wax pool, so if it didn't melt close enough to the edge of the candle, it could leave a thick, unused mantle ('tunnelling').
+Subsequent burns won't melt the wax beyond the initial wax pool, so if it didn't melt close enough to the edge of the candle, a thick, unused mantle could develop and the candle will 'tunnel' down into itself.
+This is referred to as 'tunnelling'.

 Setting the memory

 To avoid this tunnelling effect we need to maximise the size of the initial wax pool.
-This is called setting the memory of the candle, and it is done by burning the candle for 1 hour per 2.5cm (1 inch) in diameter the first time you light it.
-For a 7.5cm (3 inch) diameter candle, the initial burn time should be at least 3 hours.
+This is called setting the memory of the candle, and it is done by burning the candle for 1 hour per 2cm in diameter the first time you light it.
+For our 7cm diameter pillar candles, the initial burn time should be 3-4 hours, and for our 10cm diameter textured column candles it should be at least 5 hours.
+Due to their unique shape, our cone candles do not have such a requirement.

 Trim the wick